noahmirtes/job-search-engine/README.md

 - exports to `config/reports/`
 - includes `new` and `all` sheets
 - can optionally include `all_jobs_list`
-- shows source query names
 - hyperlinks apply locations directly in the sheet
-- uses light pastel formatting for readability
+- uses color formatting for readability
+- includes various other data points about the job

 ## Config files